pp555-prog/Interactive-Lab-Hub/Lab 1/README.md

 **Are there key moments in the interaction where things could go in a different direction?**
 Iterate your storyboards to capture key non-sequential aspects of the interaction.

+The storyboard used during the actual video is an extremely shortened version of the whole story.
+The interaction we intended to have included the one between the light and sailors, and the one between the light and the lighthouse keepers.
+For the prior one, the light makes it very easy to identify lighthouses at night.
+Also, the light could serve as a better indicator of potential dangers near shore.
+For lighthouse keepers, the Fresnel lens allowed them to manipulate the light much more easily.
+It not only greatly reduced the overall weight of the machine but also improved the light's power.
+Among those two key interactions, we decided to shorten the story and only present part of it.
+There are long stories behind them, and the materials we used were quite limited.

 ## Part C. Prototype the Light (light first!)

 Use your smartphone as the light of your device.
 Open the browser on your phone